Skip to main content

 The Story Behind the Legend

-From Polish Poverty to Global Star
+From Poverty to Global Star

 portrait of marcella sembrich, side view profile

-From there, her notable milestones include:
+Following her debut, her notable career milestones include:

-• Joining the Metropolitan Opera Company
+• Joining the Metropolitan Opera (New York City) for their premiere season in 1883.

-• Singing 466 performances with the Metropolitan Opera
+• Singing 466 performances with the Metropolitan Opera over 12 seasons (1883 - 1909).

 woman sitting inside a glass window porch